 The NHLCA Female Coaches Development Program is an initiative that aims to support female coaches in several areas including skills development, leadership strategies, communication tactics, networking, and career advancement opportunities.

-The inaugural year of the program includes a group of 50 female hockey coaches selected from across North America, many in partnership with their local NHL team.
+The inaugural year of the program included a group of 50 female hockey coaches selected from across North America, many in partnership with their local NHL team.
 Ensuring there is a strong connection to the communities from which the coaches are based is a cornerstone of the program.
-Program candidates for the 2020/2021 season program have been selected.
+Program candidates for Year 2 of the program, which coincides with the 2021-2022 NHL season, have been selected.

 Our research suggests there are three critical elements to accelerating the growth of girls hockey: access to inclusive programming in early childhood, casual and aspirational pathways in hockey development, and quality female coaching and role models along that journey.
 We can close the gender gap in hockey with the right partnerships and strategies, and this NHLCA Female Coaches Development Program is advancing equity in a way that will produce dividends for the sport long-term.